artiepoole/artiepoole.github.io/highlights.md

         <header class="major">
 			<h2>About Me</h2>
 		</header>
+		<p> I have a PhD in experimentla physics, specifically in antiferromagnetic spintronics and magnetooptics.
+Through the PhD, I became an expert in interfacing with equipment using Python and in experimental design.
+Since then, I have discovered a passion for the interplay between hardware and software and am therefore now striving to immerse myself in just that.</p>
-		<p> I am a highly practical and well-rounded physicist, having studied antiferromagnetic spintronics and magnetooptics for my PhD at the University of Nottingham.
-During the PhD, I discovered that designing new equipment, setting up new experiments and doing these experiments is the most enjoyable part for me.
-Therefore, I am aiming to adopt a role as an engineer designing equipment/instruments with the aim of contributing to science in ways I am most suited to.
-I have undertaken many personal projects involving mechanical design, electronics and programming in various languages, and I am always willing to jump in the deep end to learn new practical skills.
-With access to my dad's workshop and some tools of my own, I undertake woodworking projects as a hobby and have worked as an assistant to a builder/joiner and renovated houses and built extensions, developing a very board suite of skills and varied understanding of how things work, which have been demonstrated as remarkable applicable to the laboratory environment.
-This page provides a summary of my PhD research, followed by examples of four projects, each primarily showcasing: equipment design skills, woodwork, electronics knowledge and programming skills, followed by a bit more about me.</p>
+        <p>I have undertaken many personal projects involving mechanical design, electronics and programming in various languages, and I am always jumping into the deep end to learn new skills.
+With access to my dad's workshop and some tools of my own, I undertake woodworking projects as a hobby and have worked as an assistant to a builder/joiner and renovated houses and built extensions, developing a very board suite of skills and varied understanding of how things work, which have been demonstrated as remarkable applicable to the research and development environment.
+This page provides a summary of my PhD research, followed by examples of four projects, each primarily showcasing: programming skills, equipment design skills, electronics knowledge and woodworking skills, followed by a bit more about me.</p>
             </div>
         </div>
         <span class="image">